 The first thing upon arrival at Taiwan is how to get from Taoyuan Airport to Taipei.
 Note that Taipei is still about 50 minutes bus journey from Taoyuan Airport, and I’ve arrived at Terminal One.

 There are 3 modes of transportation available:

-1. Go Taipei By Train From Taoyuan Airport
+1. From Taoyuan Airport to Taipei By MRT/Train

-The easiest way and in fact the most economical way is take a taxi to Taipei.
+The easiest way and in fact the most economical way is go Taipei by Taxi.
 If 4 people share it, it cost about TWD$250 each or USD$7.70, depending on the location of your hotel.
 A check with the counter staff found that the whole journey takes about 40 minutes.
 The taxi stand is located just outside the arrival hall.

 The taxi fare is clearly displayed, so no worries of being cheated.

-Following is the taxi charges as at November 2015.
+Following is the taxi charges as at Januaryr 2018.

 We used the Easycard for our trip to Jiufen through TRA train and then by bus to Yeliu.
 For those who are unsure of how much to buy, my advise is simply purchased a TWD$200, and top-up the card when the amount depleted after few trips.

 Cost of travelling from Taoyuan Airport to Taipei Main Station?